for Sunday 21st May 1967

 Transportation features heavily in the Fab Forty for 21st May 1967, with stations Waterloo and Finchley Central at #1 and #3, My Old Car travels down Two Streets (#11) and along Denny Laine (#26).
 Take your Detroit Wheels (#36) into the Traffic (#27), but try to avoid the Rush (#37) at Six O'Clock.
 Some like to Fly Me High, others prefer Walking In The Rain, but make sure you Don't Sleep In The Subway.

 For those suffering from chart anoraxia, Alan Field notes that the #23 and #24 positions in his chart are the reverse of the order shown in Brian Long's 'The London Sound', i.e. Brian has Tears Tears Tears at #23 and Walking In the Rain at #24.
-Wolfgang Buchholz in Germany concurs with Alan's version, as does Geoff Posner.
+Wolfgang Buchholz in Germany concurs with Alan's version, as do Geoff Posner and Hans Peters.
 As previously mentioned, Brian took much of his information from the chart issued by the Radio London Curzon Street office, which had frequently changed by the time the Fab Forty was aired.
-In this case, the anomaly could have been caused by nothing more exciting than Stewpot accidentally playing the singles in the wrong order.
 There's many a slip 'twixt shore and ship!

 Last